 Maria Montessori in Citizen of the World, p.
 76

-In 2023 we are very excited to offer our members the opportunity to participate in the Genuine Montessori Pathway (GMP).
+We are very excited to offer our members the opportunity to participate in the Genuine Montessori Pathway (GMP).
 Rather than an accreditation program, the GMP has been designed to guide schools and centres through a process of self-study, reflection, planning and ongoing assessment.

 The goals of the pathway are to: